 The separate space means your information can be rebooted separately and act as a server within a server.
 VPS is the stepping stone between shared and dedicated hosting.

 Dedicated hosting is for extremely high-performing websites.
 A casual blogger does not need this service.
 With this kind of hosting, the website owner rents an entire server.
 Full server space comes at a higher price, but the website owner also has better security, support, and customizable features.

 Cloud hosting is the newest type of server available.
 Also known as a virtual server, this kind of hosting does not use a physical server like the other three.
 They can provide comparable performance functions to a dedicated server, but they are still in a shared server environment, so security may not be as good.

 Every hosting website should have the estimated uptime listed as a percentage.
-It is the amount of time the server is fully running and can be accessed by any internet user.
-It is nearly impossible to have a 100% uptime, so most web host services advertise a 99% to 99.99% uptime guarantee.
+It is when the server is fully running and can be accessed by any internet user.
+It is nearly impossible to have 100% uptime, so most web host services advertise a 99% to 99.99% uptime guarantee.

 High uptime is critical if you use your website to generate sales, especially for e-commerce shops.
 Every second your website is not accessible equals a loss in potential sales.
 However, uptime is challenging to verify, so you have to trust that the website hosting is not using a misleading percentage.